scala/docs.scala-lang/_overviews/scala3-book/taste-methods.md

 ## See also

+Scala Methods can be much more powerful: they can take type parameters and context parameters.
-Methods are covered in detail in the [Data Modeling][data-1] section.
+They are covered in detail in the [Data Modeling][data-1] section.